-I’m encouraging y’all to GO to The Pegasus Film Festival with the teen…or pre-teen…in your life.
+I’m encouraging y’all to buy tickets and tune into The Pegasus Film Festival with the teen…or pre-teen…in your life.
 I think it’s VERY empowering for kids to see other kids doing something really cool.
 It’s cool to see teenagers accomplishing something MAJOR on their Life Goals List.
 Cool means supporting dreams!!!

 Tags: COVID-19 | Dallas | Film Festival | Texas